 What happened as a result of this tool being implemented in the company in August 2019 was truly transformative.
 Not only was the tool used to create the business case for initiatives, it was used as a planning tool to understand where initiatives were needed in the first place.
 The fact that LATAM team members could literally plug in customer segments, touchpoints and routes and play with the tool so easily meant that it was adopted company-wide.
 The fact that the finance stakeholders had contributed to the project meant that initiative after initiative received quick sign-off. $400M was spent in cabin renewals, a new premium economy was created and a segmented service offering was developed.

-By Q1 2020 Strategic NPS had increased by +13 points and in Brazil this was +31 points.
-Churn reduced by -4 points among high value customers, total number of customers grew +10%, the corporate frequent segment grew +14% in customers and this segment grew in average frequency per customer +2.6% and +2.2% in adjusted revenue per customer.
+By Q1 2020 Strategic NPS had increased by double digit points.
+Churn reduced among high value customers and total number of customers grew double digits too.
 The results speak for themselves.

 This is one way that a company truly put the customer at the heart of its business, to the extent that when the pandemic hit, the strapline LATAM used was “Stay home.
 Travel later.” before introducing “A new world.
 A new way of flying.”
 The world of air travel had changed, but what had endured was the business’s ability to put the customer front and center-stage.